HelmholtzAI-Consultants-Munich/Echo2Pheno/README.md

 ## Installation

-To install the necessary packages for this framework run:
+To install the necessary packages for Echo2Pheno run:

 ```
 pip install -r requirements.txt